monetate/monte-carlo-simulator/README.md

 If we see that 1000 randomized simulations had a difference of more than $1.50, we can say that there is a 10% chance that our
 $1.50 **observed difference** was due to randomness.

-Although not technically a direct comparison, we can compare our computed p-value of 0.11 to our simulated 10% result, which ain't bad. :ok_hand:
+Although technically not a direct comparison, we can compare our computed p-value of 11% to our simulated 10% result, which ain't bad. :ok_hand:

 ## Building

+*Currently, the simulator will only build on a machine with a CPU with Intel's SSE2 instructions and C compiler which supports these features.*

+It's known to work on:

+* Amazon's EC2 instances with gcc 4.1.2
+* Travis CI Bluebox workers with gcc 4.6 and clang 3.3

-The default `make` target will build a binary named `simulate` in the root directory.
+The default `make` target will build a binary named `simulate` in the project's root directory.

 ``` sh
 CC=gcc make